+NOT reviewed

 NOTE: Once the Standing Financial Instructions have been adopted by the Board they become mandatory on all Members and employees of the ECB.

 1. INTRODUCTION

 General

 These Standing Financial Instructions set out the financial responsibilities, policies and procedures to be adopted by ECB.
 They are designed to ensure that its financial transactions are carried out in accordance with Law and Government Policy in order to achieve probity, accuracy, economy efficiency and effectiveness.
 They should be read in conjunction with Schedule of Decisions Reserved to the Board and the Scheme of Delegation adopted by the ECB as annexed to Standing Orders.